-The committee approved an investigative report that serves as "a public admonishment" against DeLay, R-Texas, Rep. Candice Miller (search), R-Mich., and the lawmaker they were trying to influence, Rep. Nick Smith (search).
+The committee on Thursday approved an investigative report that serves as "a public admonishment" against DeLay, R-Texas, Rep. Candice Miller (search), R-Mich., and the lawmaker they were trying to influence, Rep. Nick Smith (search), R-Mich.

-Smith was unpersuaded and stuck with his vote against the legislation in the Nov.
+He was not persuaded and stuck with his vote against the legislation in the Nov.
 22, 2003, tally that ended at 5:51 a.m.
 The legislation passed the House by five votes.

-The majority leader said he accepted the committee's findings, and its guidance that linking official actions with political considerations is impermissible and violates House rules.
+DeLay said he accepted the committee's guidance that linking official actions with political considerations is impermissible and violates House rules.

 "During my entire career I have worked to advance my party's legislative agenda.
 However, to this end, I would never knowingly violate the rules of the House," he said.
 "I deeply believe that as members of the House we must conduct ourselves at all times in a manner that reflects creditably on this institution."

-Smith stated that DeLay said to him, in a conversation that lasted about eight seconds: "I will personally endorse your son.
+Smith stated to the committee that DeLay said to him, in a conversation that lasted about eight seconds: "I will personally endorse your son.
 That's my last offer."
 DeLay's account was mostly consistent with that of Smith, the report said.

 Miller recalled that she said something like, "Well, I hope your son doesn't come to Congress, or I'm not going to support your son, or something to that effect."